finn-ellis/lobo-line/README.md

 # LOBOLINE
-LoboLine is an AI-powered application utilizing OpenAI's latest API to interact with natural language queries & results on ~4GB of data collected from University of New Mexico web pages (data not included in repo).
+LoboLine is an AI-powered application utilizing OpenAI's latest API to interact with natural language queries about UNM and return results on ~4GB of data collected from University of New Mexico web pages (data not included in repo).

 ## Team
  ### Finn Ellis (<finnellis@unm.edu>)